huawei-lin/AboutMe-CV-Resume-MasterDegree/README.md

 - <font size='3px'>It is a platform for 3D modeling of a single-slewing body image independently developed by our research institute.
 Its core algorithm only needs to input a single-turn image to perform 3D reconstruction.
 This project won the national third prize in the 2019 Chinese University Computer Design Competition and has been applied in the field of ceramic cultural relics restoration.</font>
 - <font size='3px'>I am responsible for data preprocessing in the team.
 I propose a method for extracting the foreground of the image.</font>

-## Patents
-A method for measuring pore radius in a scanning electron microscope image of a porous material. - CN111024581A Patent Pending

 ## CV & RESUME